v-exec/Purity/README.md

 - An object system separate from the layout of each page, allowing _Purity_ to be used as a content management system for various layouts.

+- A simple API allowing basic information to be dynamically requested through local javascript.

 ## Syntax

 The syntax for _Purity_'s writing system is quite simple.